-Retention Of Net Capital Gains.
 We may elect to retain, rather than distribute as a capital gain dividend, all or a portion of our net capital gains.
 If this election is made, we would pay tax on such retained capital gains.
 In such a case, U.S. stockholders would generally:

-- include their proportionate share of the undistributed net capital gains in their taxable income; - receive a credit for their proportionate share of the tax paid by us with respect to such retained capital gains; and - increase the adjusted basis of their stock by the difference between the amount of their capital gain and their share of the tax paid by us.
+o include their proportionate share of the undistributed net capital gains in their taxable income;

+- o receive a credit for their proportionate share of the tax paid by us with respect to such retained capital gains; and - o increase the adjusted basis of their stock by the difference between the amount of their capital gain and their share of the tax paid by us.

 Passive Activity Losses and Investment Interest Limitations.
-Distributions made by us and gain arising from the sale or exchange by a U.S. stockholder of capital stock will not be treated as passive activity income.
+Distributions made by us and gain arising from the sale or exchange by a U.S. stockholder of common stock will not be treated as passive activity income.
 As a result, U.S. stockholders will not be able to apply any "passive losses" against income or gain relating to our capital stock.
-Distributions made by us, treated as investment income for purposes of computing the investment interest limitation.
+Distributions made by us, to the extent they do not constitute a return of capital, generally will be treated as investment income for purposes of computing the investment interest limitation.

 Dispositions of Stock.
 If you are a U.S. stockholder and you sell or dispose of your shares of our capital stock, you will recognize gain or loss for federal income tax purposes in an amount equal to the difference between the amount of cash and the fair market value of any property you receive on the sale or other disposition and your adjusted tax basis in the shares of our capital stock.
-This gain or loss will be capital gain or loss if you have held the stock as a capital asset and will be long-term capital gain or loss if you have held the stock for more than one year.
-In general, if you are a U.S. stockholder and you recognize loss upon the sale or other disposition of stock that you have held for six months or less, the loss you recognize will be treated as a long-term capital loss to the extent you received distributions from us which were required to be treated as long-term capital gains.
+In general, capital gains recognized by individuals and other non-corporate U.S. stockholders upon the sale or disposition of shares of our common stock will, pursuant to the 2003 Act, be subject to a maximum federal income tax rate of 15% for taxable years through 2008, if the shares are held for more than 12 months, and will be taxed at ordinary income rates (of up to